tiprankstipranks

 Changed

-Our customers have no obligation to renew their subscriptions for our services after the expiration of their contractual subscription period, which is typically 12 to 36 months, and in the normal course of business, some customers have elected not to renew.
-In addition, our customers may renew for fewer subscriptions, renew for shorter contract lengths or switch to lower cost offerings of our services, particularly in times of general economic uncertainty.
+Our customers have no obligation to renew their subscriptions after the expiration of their contractual subscription period, which is typically 12 to 36 months, and in the normal course of business, some customers have elected not to renew.
+Our customers may renew for fewer subscriptions, renew for shorter contract lengths or switch to lower cost offerings of our services.
 It is difficult to predict attrition rates given our varied customer base and the number of multi-year subscription contracts.
-Our attrition rates may increase or fluctuate as a result of various factors, including customer dissatisfaction with our services, customers' spending levels, mix of customer base, decreases in the number of users at our customers, competition, pricing increases or changes, such as the increased prevalence of consumption-based pricing models and economic downturns.
+Our attrition rates may increase or fluctuate as a result of various factors, including customer dissatisfaction, customers' spending levels, mix of customer base, decreases in the number of users at our customers, competition, pricing increases or changes, such as the increased prevalence of consumption-based pricing models and economic downturns.
+Our future success depends in part on our ability to sell additional features and services, more subscriptions or enhanced editions of our services to our current customers.
+This may also require increasingly sophisticated and costly sales efforts that are targeted at senior management.
+Similarly, the rate at which our customers purchase new or enhanced services depends on a number of factors, including general economic conditions and customer receptiveness to price changes related to these additional features and services.
+In addition, the markets and monetization strategies for certain offerings, including Agentforce and Data 360, remain relatively new and uncertain and may present additional risks and challenges.

 Sales & Marketing2 | 5.6%